Tawneystitt/Tawneystitt/README.md

 <p align="center"> <img src="https://i.imgur.com/5FFyToL.jpeg" height="80%" width="80%" alt="]"/>

-<b><p align="center">💬I am a Computer Information Systems student at the University of Louisville majoring in web development.
-This portfolio go's over different projects I have completed during my time at the University of Louisville.
-Thanks for checking it out!</br>
+<b><p align="center">💬I'm currently a Computer Information Systems student at the University of Louisville, specializing in web development.
+This portfolio showcases a variety of projects I've completed throughout my academic journey at the university.
+Thank you for taking the time to explore my work!</br>

 <h2>Internships: </h2>
    QA IT Intern for KFC YUM Brands: July 2023 - present